raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The existing EDNS(0) Extension Mechanism for DNS {{!RFC6891}} is explicitly defined to only have "per-message" semantics.
-Whilst EDNS(0) has been used to signal at least one session related parameter (the EDNS(0) TCP KeepAlive option
+Whilst EDNS(0) has been used to signal at least one session related parameter (the EDNS(0) TCP Keepalive option
 {{?RFC7828}}) the result is less than optimal due to the restrictions imposed by the EDNS(0) semantics and the lack of server-initiated signalling.

 This document defines a new Session Signaling Opcode used to carry persistent "per-session" operations, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.

 With EDNS(0), multiple options may be packed into a single OPT pseudo-RR, and there is no generalized mechanism for a client to be able to tell